 Package name, package version, and installation command

-The required software policy needs a package name and installation command to properly execute on the system.
+The required software policy needs a package name, a package version, and installation command to properly execute on the system.

-- Package name is used to identify if the software package has been installed on the endpoint.
-In the case of Windows, this is a registry GUID or software package name associated with installed software listed on the "Add/Remove" programs dialog.
+- Package name is used to identify if the software package is installed on the device.
+In the case of Windows, this is a registry GUID or software package name associated with installed software listed on the "Add/Remove" programs dialog window.

-- Installation command is, of course, the command(s) used to install the software package on the endpoint.
-Typically this is the command that will launch the installer in a silent / unattended mode.
+- Installation command is the command(s) used to install the software package on the device.
+Typically this is the command that launches the installer in a silent / unattended mode.